 This is less important than having a strong password, but it’s still helpful.
 A generic WordPress username like “admin” will be one of the first things any hacker or bot will try.
 If somebody could guess your username just by looking at the site, it’s not a bad idea to update.

-Unfortunately, WordPress doesn’t allow you to change your username by default, but if you’d like, you can create a new WordPress user and then delete your old one from the ‘Users’ area in the WordPress admin sidebar.
+Unfortunately, WordPress doesn’t allow you to change your username by default, but if you’d like, you can create a new WordPress user and then delete your old one from the ‘Users’ area in the WP-Admin dashboard sidebar.
 (You’ll have to use a new email address to do this, since two WordPress users can’t share the same email address, but you can always change that later.)

 There are several variants of Captcha out there, but the idea is the same between plugins and methods: force any site visitor who tries to fill out a form to first prove they’re human.